iarai/weather4cast-2022/README.md

 Each HDF file provides a set of (multi-channel) images:

 - **boxi_00XX.train.reflbt0.ns.h5** provides *REFL-BT*, which is a tensor of shape `(20308, 11, 252, 252)` representing 20,308 images with 11 channels of satellite radiances for region XX.
 These are the input training data.
+The order of the channels in the H5 file corresonds to the following order of the satellite channels: `IR_016, IR_039, IR_087, IR_097, IR_108, IR_120,IR_134, VIS006, VIS008, WV_062, WV_073`.

 - **boxi_00XX.train.rates.crop.h5** provides *rates.crop*, which is a tensor of shape `(20308, 11, 252, 252)` representing OPERA ground-radar rain rates for the corresponding satellite radiances from the train dataset.
 Model output should be 1 or 0 for rain or no-rain predictions respectively.